danielmwatkins/miz_scales_of_motion/README.md

 `05_calculate_deformation.py` Calculates strain rates.

+Figure 1: Map with sea ice extents for each year

+# scripts (updated)
+1. `00_plot_study_region.py` Generates Figure 1, a map with sea ice extent for each year and the bounding boxes for other figures.
+2. `01_pull_ift_data.py` Accesses data on the Brown server.
+Data can be downloaded directly from the Brown Digital Repository instead.
+3. `02_merge_external_data.py` Interpolates the NSIDC ice motion and sea ice concentration data to the IFT positions.
+4. `03_plot_data_summary.py` Generates Figure 2 (Example of algorithm steps and addressing the area bias), Figure 3 (tracked floes), and Figure 4 (Data availability, maps)
+5. `velocity_figures.py` Generates Fig 11 and Fig 12.
+TBD: Add scale vector to Fig 11.
+6. `rotation_figure.py` Generates Figure 13

+TBD: get scripts for FSD figures sorted out.

+Figure 5: Estimating the minimum for the FSD
+Figure 6: Examples of polygons for deformation
+Figure 7: Results of the likelihood ratio tests
+Figure 8: Snapshots of FSD pdfs and ccdfs
+Figure 9: Seasonality of the FSD
+Figure 10: Tracked vs all floes FSD pdfs and ccdfs Figure 11: Comparison with NSIDC ice motion vectors Figure 12: Distributions of perturbation velocities Figure 13: Rotation rate distribution
+Figure 14: Slope of the deformation rates as a function of polygon length scale

 # data
 `floe_tracker` folder contains `ift_with_era5.csv` which has the interpolated tracked floes with all the floe properties with wind speeds from ERA5 added in. `ift_with_nsidc.csv` is produced first; `ift_with_era5.csv` contains the same data but with the addition of the winds.
 The subfolder
 `interpolated` has the files for each year as produced by script 2.
 The subfolder `parsed` has the full IFT data including non-tracked floes